zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

   - **VCN CIDR BLOCK**: Leave the default `10.0.0.0/16`.
   - **PUBLIC SUBNET CIDR BLOCK**: Leave the default `10.0.0.0/24`.
   - **PRIVATE SUBNET CIDR BLOCK**: Leave the default `10.0.1.0/24`.
   - In the DNS RESOLUTION section, select the `USE DNS HOSTNAMES IN THIS VCN` check box.
-This allows the use of host names instead of IP addresses for hosts to communicate with each other.
+This allows the use of host names instead of IP addresses for hosts to communicate with each other
+  - Click the **Next** button at the bottom left of the screen.

 ![](./images/vcn-config-subnets.png " ")

-6. Click the **Next** button at the bottom left of the screen.

-7. Review your settings to be sure they are correct and then click **Create** button.
+6. Review your settings to be sure they are correct and then click **Create** button.
 ![](./images/create-vcn-button.png " ")

-8. It will take a moment to create the VCN and a progress screen will keep you aware of the process.
+7. It will take a moment to create the VCN and a progress screen will keep you aware of the process.
 Once you see that the VCN creation is complete, click on the **View Virtual Cloud Network** button at the bottom of the screen.
 ![](./images/vcn-successful.png " ")

-9. The **Virtual Cloud Network Details** page is displayed, and you can see that the VCN has a private and a public Subnet.
+8. The **Virtual Cloud Network Details** page is displayed, and you can see that the VCN has a private and a public Subnet.

 ![](./images/vcn-detail.png " ")